uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ### Windows Installation Instructions

 1. [Download the Windows version of the gen3-client here](https://github.com/uc-cdis/cdis-data-client/releases/latest).
-2. Unzip the archive
+2. Unzip the archive.
-3. Add the unzipped executable to a directory, for example: `C:\Program Files\gen3-client\gen3-client.exe`
+3. Add the unzipped executable to a directory, for example: `C:\Program Files\gen3-client\gen3-client.exe.`
 4. Open the Start Menu and type "edit environment variables".
 5. Open the option "Edit the system environment variables".
 6. In the "System Properties" window that opens up, on the "Advanced" tab, click on the "Environment Variables" button.